Global Peatlands Initiative: Frontiers 2018/19: Emerging Issues of Environmental Concern

-The Global Peatlands Initiative co-wrote a chapter the UN Environments’ publication: Frontiers 2018/19: Emerging Issues of Environmental Concern launched in March 2019.
+The Global Peatlands Initiative co-wrote a chapter the UN Environment's publication: Frontiers 2018/19: Emerging Issues of Environmental Concern launched in March 2019.
 This chapter: Permafrost Peatlands: Losing Ground in a Warming World, highlights the importance of peatlands on permafrost as a critical carbon-rich biome with their management having far reaching implications on the climate.
 Indeed, with rising global temperatures, the Arctic is warming twice as fast as the global average and scientists are becoming increasingly alarmed at the accelerating rate of permafrost thaw.
 Permafrost thaw is now seen as one of the most urgent issues to address as it could precipitate a runaway greenhouse effect if left unabated.

-To come: Global Peatlands Assessment
+Global Peatlands Assessment

-The publication's objective is to share the evidence base on how the protection of peatlands can contribute to achieving the Sustainable Development Goals, to inform policy across the hotspots of peatland degradation.
-The premise is that better information will lead to better decision-making, by national governments, private sector actors and donors.
-It aims to assess and communicate the status and value of peatlands and the practical opportunities to restore and protect them.
-The results of this authoritative global assessment will be organized by region, so that it is easy to find a geographical area of interest.

-It also draws attention to other peatland values under pressure.
-The assessment will incorporate a Global Hotspots Atlas, illustrating the best available data on peatland state, trends and pressures, and produced by the Greifswald Mire Centre.
-Through novel analyses, the assessment will identify the biodiversity value and protection status of peatlands in each region and hence their contribution to the Sustainable Development Goal for Life on Land.
-It will emphasize the need for positive action and show case studies of successful and promising approaches to peatland protection and restoration that can co-exist with economic growth.
+The Global Peatlands Assessment (GPA) provides a better understanding of what peatlands are, where they are found, what condition they are in and how actions can be taken to protect, restore and sustainably manage them.
+It also provides a valuable baseline for improvement against future assessments and paves the way for the development of a comprehensive global peatland inventory, as called for in the UNEA4/16 Resolution.
+It includes an updated Global Peatland Map, Regional Peatland Extent Maps, and other Hotspot Maps to highlight threats and opportunities for peatland management.

+A major focus of this assessment is on how better peatland management can be deployed as a nature-based solution to halt biodiversity loss, support climate change adaptation and resilience, mitigate further climate change and support communities to improve the sustainability of their livelihoods living in these landscapes.
+It has been written to guide countries and decision-makers to advance sustainable peatland management by improving mapping, monitoring, and reporting efforts and to encourage urgent action to integrate peatlands into national climate strategies.

+The GPA is the most comprehensive assessment of peatlands to date.
+It has been developed by the UNEP-led Global Peatlands Initiative and supported by a group of 226 peatland experts from all regions of the globe to establish the state of the world's peatlands.